mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 For example, instead of storing `male` and `female` as text, the data can be represented using a numeric column containing 0 and 1.

 The option `drop_first=True` removes one category because it can already be inferred from the remaining columns.
 This avoids adding unnecessary duplicate information.

+A few things to notice:

+Sex is now represented by Sex_male
+True = male
+False = female
+Embarked became:
+Embarked_Q
+Embarked_S
+The missing category is C, because drop_first=True removed one category as the reference.

+So for example:

+Embarked_Q=False
+Embarked_S=False

+means that passenger embarked from C.

+Also, True/False is fine for machine learning.
+In practice, these behave like 1/0.

+## Training and Testing Data Split

+The prepared dataset was divided into training and testing sets so the model can be evaluated fairly.

+The result was:

+- Training rows: **712**
+- Testing rows: **179**

+This means approximately 80% of the Titanic data will be used to train the model, while the remaining 20% will be used to test how well the model performs on unseen passengers.

+This step is now complete, and the next step is to train the machine learning model.